strangerstudios/pmpro-cpt/readme.txt

 Navigate to Memberships > CPT Access in the WordPress Admin to select custom post types and set redirection rules.

 == Changelog ==
+= 1.0.1 - 2023-08-11 =
+* ENHANCEMENT: Added compatibility with enhanced "Require Membership" block editor panel in PMPro 3.0. #23 (@dparker1005)
+* BUG FIX: Fixed error where the "redirect to" setting may not be saved correctly. #24 (@MaximilianoRicoTabo)
+* BUG FIX: Fixed PHP warning when using PHP 8+. #22 (@ipokkel)
+* BUG FIX: Fixed text domain on for some strings. #18 (@dparker1005)

 = 1.0 - 2021-06-10 =
 * SECURITY: Improved escaping of text strings.